 Your anatomy and aesthetic goals

-This first step is the most important as it will determine if you’re a good candidate and what type of surgery you will need.
-Dr. Cat will examine your anatomy carefully then recommend either a breast augmentation, breast lift or some combination of the two (and possibly other techniques).
+This first step is the most important as it will determine if you're a good candidate and what type of surgery you will need.
+Dr. Cat will examine your anatomy carefully then recommend either a breast augmentation, breast lift or some combination of the two.

 Breast implant vs. lift before and after photos

 Viewing photos is useful for a number of reasons.
-Firstly, you’ll be able to visualize what your own results will look like.
-Having performed hundreds of breast augmentation surgeries in the past, Dr. Cat will share with you before and after cases that are similar to yours.
+Firstly, you'll be able to visualize what your own results will look like.
+Having performed hundreds of breast augmentation surgeries, Dr. Cat will share before and after cases that are similar to yours.

 Placement of incisions and scars

-Dr. Cat understands the importance of delivering impeccable results for her patients.
-In fact, she has developed her own gentle and meticulous technique in order to minimize recovery time and more importantly, scars.
-She pays extra special attention to the final incision closures to make sure they heal in the best possible way.
+Dr. Cat understands the importance of delivering impeccable results.
+She has developed her own gentle and meticulous technique to minimize recovery time and scars.

 Breast lift scar placement will depend on the procedure and technique used.
-A general rule of thumb is the bigger the lift, the more skin and tissue is removed, the more extensive the scar.
 Here are the three most common scar positions:

-- Around the areola only – this is also called the periareolar incision because it goes around the pigmented skin surrounding the nipple.
+- Around the areola only - the periareolar incision goes around the pigmented skin surrounding the nipple.

-- Lollipop incision – goes around the areola, extending vertically and culminating at the breast crease.
+- Lollipop incision - goes around the areola, extending vertically to the breast crease.

-- Anchor incision – also called the inverted-T. This incision circles the areola, extending vertically and underneath the breast crease.
+- Anchor incision - the inverted-T circles the areola, extending vertically and underneath the breast crease.

-Timely scar management will ensure that your scars are barely noticeable once they have healed.
+Timely scar management will ensure that your scars are barely noticeable once healed.
 The best time to begin scar treatment is two weeks after your breast lift surgery.
-At your two-week follow up visit, you’ll be provided with all the necessary scar products and medications.

 What to Expect During and After Surgery

 The next day you may experience a tight sensation and tenderness in the breast area.
-It’s normal for the swelling to last about a month.
+Swelling typically lasts about a month.
 Most people only require over-the-counter pain medication like Tylenol.
-Notify your surgeon immediately if you experience excessive pain, swelling or signs of infection.

-Looking for more on breast augmentation vs. breast lift?
+Looking for more?
 Check out this blog to learn 5 Important Things to Know Before Getting Breast Implants.